November 12, 2019

 Including keywords in a URL adds some much-needed relevance to the process.
 Relevancy is incredibly essential from an SEO standpoint and should not be ignored.

 It might seem like a good idea to include a lot of the same information on similar pages, but this is something that could negatively impact the SEO standing of your online store.
-Every page needs unique content.
+Most SEO companies have been recommending that every page needs unique content.

 This goes beyond just the title tags for your pages.
 You shouldn’t have duplicate content on the page, either.
 This includes product descriptions.